Most AI cover letters sound generic by paragraph two. Here's how the main tools compare.

 If you're applying to more than a handful of jobs, an AI cover letter generator saves hours of work.
 The best tools tailor each letter to the job description and produce output that sounds human.

-Our top pick is [ApplyArc](/ai-cover-letter-generator) — it combines cover letter generation with 16 other AI tools, costs less than competitors, and has a genuinely usable free tier.
+Our top pick is [ApplyArc](/ai-cover-letter-generator): it combines cover letter generation with the full 18-tool ApplyArc AI suite, costs less than competitors, and has a genuinely usable free tier.
 If you're already using a resume builder like Kickresume or Teal, their built-in generators are decent alternatives.

 Ready to try it?